Three ways to combine old fashioned ideas with modern marketing

 The moral of the story is that, as marketing has become increasingly specialised and targeted, the number of messages in a campaign has mushroomed.
 McCambley argues that in this context, marketers have once again flocked to good old-fashioned content to reach their audiences and answer the ‘consumer’s need to be entertained, enlightened, inspired, or educated.’
-By returning to storytelling, and ensuring that there is a single thread which ties multiple messages together, it is suggested that brands are better able to communicate their ethos, principles and value to the consumer and transcend the noise of our over-cluttered modern day marketing environment.
+Brands can return to storytelling, and ensuring that there is a single thread which ties multiple messages together.
+Those who are better able to communicate their ethos, principles and value to the consumer can transcend the noise of our over-cluttered modern day marketing environment.

 Combining loyalty with convenience

-A loyal customer is every marketer’s dream, but with so many people now driven primarily by convenience and instant gratification, winning customer loyalty to a single brand is a tall order for even the most established brand.
+A loyal customer is every marketer’s dream.
+But, so many people now driven primarily by convenience and instant gratification.
+Winning customer loyalty to a single brand is a tall order for even the most established brand.

 And yet this is exactly what was accomplished by Starbucks.
 In an interesting article by Forbes, contributor Elad Natanson argued that while the world focused its eyes on the success of Apple Pay, in fact ‘the most successful mobile wallet app in the world is the one built by Starbucks’.
 Boasting ‘over 7 million mobile payments a week’ which amounts to ‘more than 16% of its total sales volume’, the Starbucks mobile wallet allows users to pay for their daily coffee intake via the app and collect loyalty rewards as per a good old-fashioned stamp card.

-Combining the already popular My Starbucks Rewards loyalty programme with useable tech that allows that much sought after instant gratification, Natanson argues that Starbucks is successfully ‘driving customer engagement and loyalty to a greater degree than ever before.’
-With tentative plans to “white label” the model for use by other major players, Starbucks has shown that old fashioned loyalty still holds a valuable place in tech-driven marketing.
+Combining the already popular My Starbucks Rewards loyalty programme with useable tech that allows that much sought after instant gratification.
+Natanson argues that Starbucks is successfully ‘driving customer engagement and loyalty to a greater degree than ever before.’
+They even have tentative plans to “white label” the model for use by other major players.
+Starbucks has shown that old fashioned loyalty still holds a valuable place in tech-driven marketing.